 BA (Hons) (First Class) in History, University of Warwick

-I joined the Department of History at Brimingham in September 2011.
-I grew up near the city of Norwich in Norfolk, and studied history as an undergraduate at the University of Warwick.
-I remained at Warwick for my MA and PhD studies, and taught on the BA and MA programmes there.
-Following the award of my PhD I spent six months as an early career fellow at Warwick’s Institute of Advanced Study, during which time I revised my thesis for publication, and in 2009/10 I lectured in reformation history and theology at Durham University’s Department of Theology and Religion.
-In October 2010 I began a three-year Leverhulme Early Career Fellowship at Durham to work on a project entitled ‘The Ten Commandments and the English Reformation.’
-I continued to work on that project for my first two years at Birmingham, with the support of Birmingham and the Leverhulme Trust.
+I joined the Department of History at Birmingham in September 2011 as Lecturer in Early Modern History.
+I grew up in Sprowston, just outside the city of Norwich in Norfolk, and studied history as an undergraduate at the University of Warwick, where I remained for my MA and PhD studies, as well as teaching on the BA and MA programmes there.
+Following the award of my PhD in 2009 I spent six months as an early career fellow at Warwick’s Institute of Advanced Study, and in 2009/10 I lectured in reformation history and theology at Durham University’s Department of Theology and Religion.
+Between September 2010 and August 2013 I held a Leverhulme Early Career Fellowship (first at Durham, then Birmingham) for a project entitled ‘The Ten Commandments and the English Reformation.’

-I am interested in supervising research projects on most aspects of the social, cultural and religious history of reformation-era England, especially concerning questions of theology, popular belief and religious practices, Puritanism, parish religion, musical cultures, religious education and propaganda.
+I am interested in supervising research projects on most aspects of the social, cultural and religious history of reformation-era England, especially concerning questions of theology, popular belief, religious practice, Puritanism, parish religion, musical cultures, and religious education.

 I have been/am currently involved in supervising MA disserations and PhD theses on the following topics: